LucaPate/INLA-RF/README.md

 1. [runme_SPDE_strong_datasim.R](./Scripts/runme_SPDE_strong_datasim.R): Simulation of the data for the *strong non-linearity* scenario.
 2. [runme_SPDE_strong_offset.R](./Scripts/runme_SPDE_strong_offset.R): Script implementing the INLA-RF algorithm to analyze the simulated data, correcting only the mean.
 3. [runme_SPDE_strong_offsetUncertainty.R](./Scripts/runme_SPDE_strong_offsetUncertainty.R): Script implementing the INLA-RF algorithm to analyze the simulated data, correcting the mean and transfering the uncertainty between the steps of the algorithm.
+4. [runme_SPDE_strong_Offset_and_OffsetUncertainty_CV.R](./Scripts/runme_SPDE_strong_Offset_and_OffsetUncertainty_CV.R): Script implementing the INLA-RF algorithm to perform the cross-validation analysis of the simulated data, correcting the mean with and without uncertainty propagation..
-4. [runme_SPDE_strong_lowRankNodeCorrection.R](./Scripts/runme_SPDE_strong_lowRankNodeCorrection.R): Script implementing the INLA-RF algorithm to analyze the simulated data, correcting only some pre-specified nodes of the spatio-temporal structure of the model.
+5. [runme_SPDE_strong_lowRankNodeCorrection.R](./Scripts/runme_SPDE_strong_lowRankNodeCorrection.R): Script implementing the INLA-RF algorithm to analyze the simulated data, correcting only some pre-specified nodes of the spatio-temporal structure of the model.

 ### Other examples implementing the INLA-RF algorithm